Murda Mook

 He is a founding member of the Harlem-based rap group Dot Mob, consisting of Mook, his cousin T-Rex, and Dutch Brown, affiliated with A&R Louie Da 13th.
+Trav Da Assasin.
 Former members included NymLo (known as NymDot at the time) and K-Shine.
 Associates include Watts rapper Daylyt, Pittsburgh rapper Real Deal, Baltimore rapper Tay Roc, and hype-man/producer Sho Gotti.

+Early life

+John Ancrum was born in Boston, Massachusetts but raised in Harlem and Identifies as a New Yorker.
+He played basketball at Fordham Preparatory School in The Bronx.

+College basketball career

+After Fordham Prep, Ancrum attended Elms College in Chicopee, Massachusetts, where he majored in Marketing.